Still Life with Lemons, Oranges and a Rose

 Still Life with Lemons, Oranges and a Rose is an oil-on-canvas painting by Baroque Spanish artist Francisco de Zurbarán completed in 1633.
 It is currently displayed at the Norton Simon Museum in Pasadena, California as part of its permanent collection.
 It is the only still life signed and dated by him and is considered a masterwork of the genre.

+The painting was featured in the 1980 BBC Two series 100 Great Paintings.

 Composition and analysis

 The painting shows three groups of objects (a saucer of four citrons, a basket of oranges, and a saucer holding both a cup of water and a rose) resting on a table against a dark background.
 Each group of objects are placed equidistant from one another and form a spatial and geometrical balance due to their pyramidal organization.
 As described by Andreas Prater: